 Erik J. Romslo has served as our General Counsel and Secretary since October 2011 and as an Executive Vice President since January 2013.
-Prior to joining our company, Mr. Romslo practiced law in the Minneapolis office of our outside counsel, Faegre & Benson LLP, from 2005 until 2011, where he was a member of the Corporate group.
+Prior to joining our company, Mr. Romslo practiced law in the Minneapolis office of our outside counsel, Faegre Baker Daniels LLP (formerly Faegre & Benson LLP), from 2005 until 2011, where he was a member of the Corporate group.
 Prior to joining Faegre, Mr. Romslo practiced law in the New York City office of Fried, Frank, Harris, Shriver & Jacobson LLP.
 Mr. Romslo holds a bachelor's degree from St. Olaf College and a law degree from the New York University School of Law.